Cockpit Design & Layout

 Porsche Taycan integrated center console

-A floating center console is not attached to the floor or dash at the front end, giving a space between the driver and the front passenger.
+A floating center console is not attached to the floor or dash at the front end, creating space between the driver and the front passenger.
+This design can be less ideal as items can move between the driver and passenger.

 BMW iX with a floating center console